christophrumpel/christophrumpel.github.io/_posts/2017-01-17-Browser-Tests-with-Laravel-Dusk.md

 ...
 {% endhighlight PHP startinline %}

-This is similar to the old default test, but now it is using the ChromDriver.
+This is similar to the old default test, but now it is using the ChromeDriver.
 We are using the `browse` method which accepts a callback.
 Within this callback we get our main browser instance which we use for our assertion.
 There is a separate artisan command to start Dusk tests:

 {% highlight Shell startinline %}
 php artisan dusk